About Us – Charitable Support

 CHECT

-The Children’s Eye Cancer Trust remains a charity close to Rawlings Opticians with Rachael Smith continuing to volunteer for their Professional Focus Group.
+The Children’s Eye Cancer Trust remains a charity close to Rawlings with Rachael Smith continuing to volunteer for their Professional Focus Group.
 This charity raises awareness of retinoblastoma and supports those with the disease and their families.
 The work of the professional focus group has led to the inclusion of signs and symptoms being included in the ‘red book’ healthcare record given to every newborn, the publication of an Optical Assistants Protocol for Suspected Childhood Eye Cancer and many articles in journals and magazines and on social media to raise awareness. https://Chect.org.uk

 Warren Clark Golfing Dreams

-Rawlings Opticians are proud to have supported local EDGA golfer Warren Clark.
+Rawlings are proud to have supported local EDGA golfer Warren Clark.
 Warren visited the Chandlers Ford practice and experienced our eye exam with OCT scan and spoke to us about his work and ambitions.
 Warren Clark Golfing Dreams is a not-for-profit community group set up to deliver S.N.A.G Golf (Starting New at Golf), Tri-golf and Street golf to disabled, and disadvantaged, individuals and groups for free.
 We were delighted to supply Warren with a pair of Maui Jim “Big Wave” sunglasses in December 2019, ideal for highlighting contours while on the course while also providing maximum protection for your eyes.
 Take a look at Warrens website and see for yourself the great work he is doing. https://www.warrenclarkgolfingdreams.org/

 Opensight